 If there’s any way I can sum up what I’ve learned from my journey to share it with you, it would be this:

 Inside of each of us there is a whole world of possibilities that is just waiting to emerge.
 Support can empower you in ways that you have likely never experienced.
 You already have the answers.
-My role is to help you unveil them and awaken you to the magic within!
+My role is to help you unveil them and awaken you to the magic within, because we needs supportive spaces to do that in!
 Let’s play!